minchangggg/Advanced_C/README.md

 		cout << "The last element is: " << v[n - 1];
 		// Output: The last element is: 5

-b, .insert(): This method inserts new elements before the element at the specified position.
+`.insert(): This method inserts new elements before the element at the specified position.`

 		std::vector<int> v = {1,2,3,4};
 		v.insert(v.begin(),0); // Insert at beginning